 When do I have to convert to ICD-10?

 All services and discharges on or after the compliance date must be coded using the ICD-10 code set.
-The compliance date is expected to be October 1, 2015.
+The compliance date is October 1, 2015.
 The necessary system and workflow changes need to be in place by the compliance date in order for you to send and receive the ICD-10 codes.